DukeDotDev/DukeDotDev/README.md

-i code things sometimes, ill change this later :3
+i code things sometimes, but not very often